dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 }
 ```
 {{% notice "warning" %}}By default, this won't work if called from outside the server where the Dgraph Alpha is running.
-You can specify a list or range of whitelisted IP addresses from which export, or other admin operations
-can be initiated using the `--security` superflag's `whitelist` option with the `dgraph alpha` command.
+You can specify a list or range of whitelisted IP addresses to initiate admin operations like export.
+You can do so using the `--security` superflag's `whitelist` option with the `dgraph alpha` command.
 {{% /notice %}}

 This triggers an export for all Alpha groups of the cluster.
 The data is exported from the following Dgraph instances: